fajmayor/nethermind-and-lodestar-with-monitoring-stacks-deployment/README.md

-# Nethermind Client and Monitoring Stacks Setup using Docker COntainer on AWS
+# Nethermind and Lodestar Clients with Monitoring Stacks Deployment on AWS
+This repository documents my ambitious endeavor to deploy Nethermind and Lodestar blockchain clients using Goerli network along with their respective monitoring stacks.